Optimal switching strategies for navigation in stochastic settings: Analysis of the model and results

-where the dynamics of $\theta(t)$ is unchanged and the execution error $\epsilon(t)$ is a uniform random variable in $[-\delta,\delta]$, uncorrelated in time.
+where the dynamics of $\theta(t)$ is unchanged and the execution error $\epsilon(t)$ is a uniform random variable in $[-\delta,\delta]$, \newpart{with time correlation $\tau\gg1/D$} (see Fig.~\ref{fig:v_star_noise}a and \cite{supmat} for details).
 Adapting the optimal control equation \eqref{eq:belmann} to investigate this model \cite{supmat}, we find that the angle $\theta_a$ satisfies the modified condition

 We see that the additional noise effectively increases the cost of resetting by a factor $\delta/\sin(\delta)\geq 1$; as $\delta\to 0$, we recover Eq.~\eqref{eq:thetaa}.
 In this case, the optimal velocity reads \cite{supmat}